tao-njit/tao-webpage/content/project/AutoEdge/index.md

   - [Atlas](https://github.com/int-unl/atlas)

 #### Project Outreach
+  - The PI has delivered a research talk on machien leanring and edge computing in 6G networks in IEEE 6G Summit at Singapore.
   - The PI has delivered a research talk on machine learning for network slicing at the computer science department of the Fairleigh Dickinson University.
   - The PI has delivered a research talk on machine learning for network slicing at the electrical and computer engineering department of the Stevens Institute of Technology.
   - The PI has presented the research outcome to high school students at High-Tech High Shool of New Jersey.